epfl-ada/ada-2023-project-badanalysist/README.md

 ### Task 2: Beer Name Reflect Beer Flavor
 Do beer names like "Tokyo" influence users' focus on oriental spices like coriander?
 We investigate how a beer's name, with its emotional tone (ranging from descriptive, like 'Co-op Wheat Beer,' to creative, such as 'Pheasantry Dancing Dragonfly') and language, may influence reviews.

-For sentiment analysis, we employ Hugging Face's transformers library with a pre-trained distilbert-base-uncased-finetuned-sst-2-english model.
+For sentiment analysis, we employ Hugging Face's transformers library with a pre-trained bert-base-multilingual-uncased-sentiment model.
 To identify language, we use the langdetect library based on Google's language-detection library.
 OLS regression finds a significant positive correlation (1% confidence level) in English names, where positive sentiment leads to higher user ratings.
 Robust tests will further explore the composition of ratings and review text.

 ### Task 3: Beer Style Similarities